 Many organisations struggle to drive business transformation through adoption of new technology.
 Businesses should consider shifting organisational models away from conventional functionally aligned operations towards more adaptable structures with multi-disciplinary teams.
-This includes introducing, acquiring and developing the skills and talent required to drive change and make the most of opportunities around new technology and ways of working.
+This includes acquiring and developing the skills needed to drive change and make the most of new technology and ways of working.

 Revenue growth from traditional life sciences markets has been slowing for many organisations, with increasing proportions of revenues coming from emerging markets.
 Organisations must develop a technical architecture and operating model that can be extended to new markets and will scale as markets grow.